Unity in Diversity vs. Disunity in Ideologies

 Solution and Approach

-Unity in Diversity is a higher state that requires effort, because we have to first become conscious of our own tendency towards ethnocentrism and then become more conscientious about how other cultures within our environments are equal to us, even if they are different to us.
-Such an outlook would have to be fostered, cultivated and maintained on an ongoing basis, because it often does not come naturally.
+Unity in Diversity is a higher state that requires effort because, as individual carriers of our cultures, we have to first become conscious of our own tendencies towards ethnocentrism – since all people are, to an extent, ethnocentric.
+We then have to become more conscientious about how other cultures within our environments are equal to us from a human rights’ perspective, even if they are different to us.
+Such an outlook has to be fostered, cultivated and maintained on an ongoing basis because it often does not come naturally.

-After apartheid South Africa set an excellent example to the world for close to two decades by way of the successful implementation of Unity in Diversity, which is one reason why South Africa makes such a good case study.
-Unity in Diversity is failing in South Africa today, because significant portions of society have eagerly embraced identity politics.
-That does not mean that Unity in Diversity cannot work – it can, as South Africa has already proven – but Unity in Diversity does not maintain itself, which is also being proven.
+After apartheid ended in 1994, South Africa set an excellent example to the world of how social cohesion is possible in multicultural nations through the successful implementation of Unity in Diversity.
+This lasted for close to two decades, which is one reason why South Africa makes such a good case study.
+Unity in Diversity is failing in South Africa today because significant portions of society have eagerly embraced identity politics since it arrived in the country.

 By JJ Montagnier